Captain Underpants and the Big, Bad Battle of the Bionic Booger Boy: Part 2: The Revenge of the Ridiculous Robo-Boogers

-The globs start chasing George, Harold, Sulu, Melvin and Mr. Krupp.
-They reach a dead end, but where Sulu spits them out into outer space.
+The globs start chasing George, Harold, Sulu, Melvin, and Mr. Krupp.
+They reach a dead end, but Sulu spits them out into outer space.
 After a number of incidents, George and Harold discover the body mix-up.
-Krupp in Melvin's body is called Kruppy the Kid and Melvin in Krupp's body is Mr. Melvin.
+Krupp in Melvin's body is called Kruppy the Kid, and Melvin in Krupp's body is Mr. Melvin.
 Since it would take Melvin six months to build another machine, George suggests going back in time, which makes Mr. Melvin snap his fingers, causing Kruppy the Kid to turn into Captain Underpants and fly away.
-George and Harold are forced to tell the secret and Melvin orders them to create a comic about him, telling them to give him a cool name and to not make him look stupid, before setting to build.
+George and Harold are forced to tell the secret, and Melvin orders them to create a comic about him, telling them to give him a cool name and not to make him look stupid, before setting out to build.
 The next day, Melvin is furious that George and Harold's comic is not what he asked for (they claim to have thought he said to give him a stupid name and to not make him look cool), but soon explains to them that if the machine's used two days in a row, something will place the world in a catastrophe.
 He also gives them the "Forgetchamacallit 2000", a machine to erase one's short-term memory, as well as a decoy Combine-O-Tron 2000.
 George and Harold decide to travel two days into the past to get to Melvin's Combine-O-Tron 2000.
 They succeed, but the librarian, Miss Singerbrains, steals the machines and takes them to the police station.